 All Borough Council staff involved in Pension Fund administration and investment activities have access to the internet and the Council's intranet.

-The Fund also maintains a website that is managed by its own officers and supported by Bedford Borough Council.
+The Fund also maintains its own website for members managed by its own officers and supported by Bedford Borough Council.
 The web address is www.bedspensionfund.org